dx0ff/nevergiveupistheway/README.md

 ### About

 This repository contains the source code for my personal portfolio website, showcasing my projects, skills, and experiences.
-The website is built with [insert technologies used, e.g., HTML, CSS, JavaScript, React, etc.].
+The website is built with:

+- HTML
+- CSS

 ### Features